 Rory McIlroy could be key to 2013 European Tour season

-There's no time to waste in the golfing world, let alone respect for the calendar, and Jamieson made the perfect start to the new campaign with his victory in the Nelson Mandela Championship in Durban.
+There's no time to waste in the golfing world, let alone respect for the calendar, and Jamieson made the perfect start to the new campaign with

 The tournament was the first of a season that looks like having 45 events on the European Tour's International Schedule.